-The client asked: Am I presenting information about my lessons in the best way?
-Is there a right way?
-Could KNC create a templated structure for organizing frequently changing content?
+The client asked: Am I presenting messaging the right way?
+Can KNC create a templated structure for organizing frequently changing content.

 A reliable template for consistent presentation of information.

-Deliver a graphic asset with bold text, a clean and easy to read layout and minimal but relevant information.
+Graphic asset with bold text; clean, easy to read layout; minimal but relevant information.

-Logo: Upper left hand corner.
-An audience typically reads left to right, upper left hand corner to bottom right, just as in a book.
-The logo is a company’s core identity and this visual piece of information should lead.
-Always.
-Postcards, ads, website, etc. Logo in upper left is a safe bet.
+Logo Upper left hand corner.
+Audiences typically read left to right, upper left to bottom right, just as in a book.
+Logo is company’s core identity - this visual piece of information should lead in upper left.

-Offer/event details: Place this piece below the header and try bulleted formatting.
-Best to avoid paragraphs, and break down large blocks of text into single lines.
-This format allows the reader to skim and skim quickly.
-Stick to the event’s key highlights and try to avoid fluff-words.
+Offer Place below the header; try bulleted formatting.
+Best to avoid paragraphs.
+Break down large blocks of text into single lines.
+Allows for quick skimming.
+Stick to key highlights.
+Avoid fluff-words.
 Less is more.